avatarnewyork/avatarnewyork.github.com/README.md

 * __description__: brief description of article - used as META-DESCRIPTION tag so it's now important!
 * __category__: Can be either `Project` or `Post` (case sensitive)
 * __tags__: in yaml format - if this project should be featured, add `featured` to the tag
 * __image__: Image to be used in structured data so this is now important!
+Please use .png files.
 Maybe used in future to display on homepage.
 * __published__: should be true

 6. Edit your content